 Diesel Particulate Matter (DPM)

-One of the components of diesel exhaust (DE) is DPM which includes soot particles made up primarily of carbon and other solid particles made up of ash, metallic abrasion particles, sulfates and silicates.
-Diesel soot particles have a solid core consisting of elemental carbon, and are usually less than 1 micron in size, they have other substances attached to the surface, including organic carbon compounds.
+One component of diesel exhaust is DPM which includes soot particles made primarily of carbon and other solid particles made of ash, metallic abrasion particles, sulfates and silicates.
+Diesel soot particles have a solid core consisting of elemental carbon.
+They are usually less than 1 micron in size, and they have other substances attached to the surface, including organic carbon compounds.

-Nearly all DPM is respirable in size and can be deposited deep in the lungs.
-The adverse health effects from DPM exposure include eye and respiratory irritation up to lung cancer if exposure is to high concentrations over a prolonged period of time.
+Nearly all DPM is respirable in size and therefore can be deposited deep in the lungs.
+Adverse health effects from DPM exposure range from eye and respiratory irritation to lung cancer if exposure is in high concentrations over a prolonged period of time.

-There is no current Worksafe Australia Occupational exposure standard for DPM, however, the Australian Institute of Occupational Hygiene, (AIOH) has set a guideline concentration where worker exposure to DPM levels should be controlled to below 0.1 mg/m3 as an 8 hour time weighted average value, measured as submicron elemental carbon.
-The value has been determined as being a balance of the factors such as primarily minimising eye and respiratory irritation, then secondarily minimising any potential for risk of lung cancer to a level that is not detectable in a practical sense in the work force, and finally on providing a level that is achievable as best practice by industry and government.
+The Australian Institute of Occupational Hygienists (AIOH) has set guidelines for concentration where worker exposure to DPM levels should be controlled—measured as submicron elemental carbon.
+The value is determined as being a balance of factors such as: primarily minimising eye and respiratory irritation, then minimising any potential for risk of lung cancer to a level that is not detectable in the workforce, and finally on providing a level that is achievable as best practice by industry and government.

 Risk Assessment & Analysis in areas with suspected high DPM concentrations.

 HSE Australia offers a wide range of Occupational Hygiene and Risk Management Services in the area of Diesel Particulate Matter Monitoring and Hazardous Work Environments.
 Get in touch for an individual quote.